danielsbraga/project-disaster-response/README.md

   - `dataprocessor.py`: Script containing additional data processing utilities.
   - `train_classifier.py`: Script for training the machine learning models.
   - `best_models/`: Subdirectory intended for storing the best performing models and their components.
 (Note: The files in this directory are empty in the GitHub repository because they are very large and exceed GitHub's size limits).
-    - `best_model_multi.pkl`: Model for multi-label classification of disaster-related messages.
+    - `model_multi.pkl`: Model for multi-label classification of disaster-related messages.
-    - `best_model_related.pkl`: Model for binary classification to determine if a message is related to a disaster.
+    - `model_related.pkl`: Model for binary classification to determine if a message is related to a disaster.
-    - `count_vectorizer_multi.pkl`: CountVectorizer object for text preprocessing for multi-class classification.
-    - `count_vectorizer_related.pkl`: CountVectorizer object for text preprocessing for binary classification.
-    - `tfidf_transformer_multi.pkl`: TfidfTransformer object for converting token counts into TF-IDF features for multi-class classification.
-    - `tfidf_transformer_related.pkl`: TfidfTransformer object for converting token counts into TF-IDF features for binary classification.

 - `training/`: Directory containing Jupyter Notebook files and datasets for the training process.
   - `dataset/`: Subdirectory containing datasets used for training.